kite-sdk/kite/cdk-data/src/main/markdown/guide.md

     * may support pluggable formats such as Parquet in the future.
     * is made up of zero or more files in a directory.

-A dataset is a collection of zero or more entities.
+A dataset is a collection of zero or more entities (or records).
 All datasets have a name and an associated _dataset descriptor_.
 The dataset descriptor, as the name implies, describes all aspects of the dataset.
 Primarily, the descriptor information is the dataset's required _schema_ and its optional _partition strategy_.
 A descriptor must be provided at the time a dataset is created.
 The schema is defined using the Avro Schema APIs.
 Entities must all conform to the same schema, however, that schema can evolve based on a set of well-defined rules.
-The relational analog of a dataset is a table.
+The relational database analog of a dataset is a table.

+Datasets are represented by the `com.cloudera.data.Dataset` interface.
+Implementations of this interface decide how to physically store the entities within the dataset.
+Users do not instantiate implementations of the `Dataset` interface directly.
+Instead, implementations of the `DatasetRepository` act as a factory of the appropriate `Dataset` implementation.

 _Dataset Interface_